rrhan0/LibraryApplication/README.md

 **Phase 3**
 - I've decided not to use autosave in my GUI and instead have buttons that load and save.

+**Phase 4: Task 2**
+- I will test and design my Library class to be robust

+**Phase 4: Task 3**
+- My UML diagram appears to be very simple without a lot of associations between classes.
+This is probably because my project is very simple.
+It doesn't look like I can improve the design any further because this is the bare minimum required for a functioning project.
+If I had more time to do the project, make it more complex, add more features, then I would probably be able to refactor and improve my design because I might have more chances to make bad design decisions as the project continues.